Dolly Parton’s Discography: Rockstar (2023)

 Listening to every Dolly solo album in order was a mammoth task and one which offers me some insight into the quality of her work over the last few decades.

-I chose the number one album because I think it best encapsulates everything Dolly has to offer: country, pop, bluegrass, classic songwriting, and above all else personality.
+The top five albums or even ten albums are all quality and the order reflects the amount of times I’ve listened to that particular record.
+Why I chose the number one album is because I think it best encapsulates everything Dolly has to offer: country, pop, bluegrass, classic songwriting, and above all else personality.

-Continue reading “Every Dolly Parton Solo Album Ranked!”
+Continue reading “Every Dolly Parton Solo Album Ranked & Reviewed!”

 Dolly’s Discography – Pure & Simple (2016)